-- Patient training and education not otherwise covered under the durable medical equipment benefit - Remote monitoring - Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier medical equipment and supplies.
-(See "Durable medical equipment and related supplies" for more information.)
+- Professional services, including nursing services, furnished in accordance with the plan of care - Patient training and education not otherwise covered under the durable medical equipment benefit - · Remote monitoring - Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier home infusion drugs, biologicals, equipment, and supplies.
+Additional services provided will be covered under the benefits and cost-share as described in this EOC.